rricharz/Tek4010/README.md

 	rsh -l rene pdp11

-Only if this works properly, you can use the tek4010 emulator.
+If this works properly, you can use the tek4010 emulator.
 Call it as follows:

 	tek4010 /usr/bin/rsh -l user_name system

-In principle, other commands such as telnet instead of rsh could also be used, but have not yet been tested.
+At the moment, it only seems to work with rsh.

 The following keys are not transmitted to the Unix system, but are executed locally in the terminal emulator: